 About the Author

-DR. NICHOLAS WRIGHT, MRCP, PhD is a neuroscientist who researches the brain, technology and security at University College London, Georgetown University, and the New America think tank in Washington DC, where he also advises the Pentagon Joint Staff.
-On emerging technologies he has worked with the White House, UK Cabinet Office, Australian Prime Minister's office.
-He has published over 20 peer-reviewed research papers, many of which have been covered by the BBC and New York Times.
-He has appeared on CNN and the BBC, and regularly contributes to high profile outlets like Foreign Affairs, Foreign Policy, the Atlantic, and Slate.
+DR. NICHOLAS WRIGHT, MRCP, PhD is a neuroscientist who researches the brain, technology and security at University College London, Georgetown University, and the Center for Strategic and International Studies in Washington DC, where he also advises the Pentagon Joint Staff.
+He works with governments and the private sector.
+He worked as a neurology doctor in London and Oxford, and has published numerous academic papers, which have been covered by the BBC and New York Times.
+He has appeared on CNN and the BBC, and regularly contributes to outlets like Foreign Affairs, Foreign Policy, the Atlantic, and Slate.

 Dimensions (Overall): 9.25 Inches (H) x 6.12 Inches (W) x 1.0 Inches (D)